 This research addresses a critical technical gap: how authority is assigned, monitored, degraded, revoked, and recovered in autonomous systems where decisions occur faster than human reaction time.
 The proposed endeavor is evaluated under the Dhanasar national-interest framework across four dimensions: substantial intrinsic merit (the what), national importance (the why), advancing the endeavor (the how), and positioning (the who).

 The development of operational authority-lifecycle governance architectures for autonomous systems in U.S. national security, defense, and critical infrastructure.
 The novel idea is to treat authority as a graded, trust-proportional resource, assigned, monitored, degraded, revoked, and recovered under a formal lifecycle, rather than a binary on/off control.
-Seven formally specified architectures (SATA, HMAA, CARA, MAIVA, FLAME, ADARA, ERAM), verified with TLA+ model checking (48,751 states, 8 safety properties) and released as open, DOI-registered artifacts.
+Seven formally specified architectures (SATA, HMAA, CARA, MAIVA, FLAME, ADARA, ERAM), verified with TLA+ model checking (23,748 states of the discrete authority automaton, under the assumption that instantaneous authority equals its target (continuous behaviour between decision instants not covered), 8 properties, of which 5 invariants and a liveness property are verified and 2 upgrade-path properties are vacuous at this bound) and released as open, DOI-registered artifacts.

 The endeavor is nationally important across economic, industry, technological, end-consumer, and societal dimensions.
 It addresses priorities identified by DoD Directive 3000.09, DARPA Assured Autonomy, the NIST AI Risk Management Framework, the NHTSA AV Framework, and the SELF DRIVE Act of 2026 (H.R.
-7390), and its cross-domain portability spans ten operational domains (defense, automotive, maritime, critical infrastructure, orbital, counter-UAS, agentic AI, swarm, IT/OT, and financial) on one architectural foundation.
+7390), and its cross-domain portability spans the operational domain family (defense, automotive, maritime, critical infrastructure, orbital, counter-UAS, agentic AI, swarm, IT/OT, and financial) on one architectural foundation.

-Execution is evidenced by four U.S. provisional patents, 36 published works (20 Zenodo DOIs + 16 SSRN papers), nineteen interactive simulations producing 2,800+ runs with no observed unsafe authority transitions, and twelve hardware research platforms, built on reproducible protocols (seeded PRNG, weighted Dempster-Shafer fusion, Byzantine fault-tolerant consensus, CUSUM anomaly detection) and open-access dissemination under MIT and CC BY 4.0 licenses.
-Four independent external citations and a U.S. Federal Register reference (NHTSA, 91 FR 30789) mark early third-party recognition.
+Execution is evidenced by seven U.S. provisional patent applications, 48 published works (31 Zenodo DOIs + 17 SSRN papers), thirty-seven interactive simulations (nineteen hosted on this site, eighteen on the AUTHREX Systems venture site), and twelve hardware research platforms, built on reproducible protocols (seeded PRNG, weighted Dempster-Shafer fusion, Byzantine fault-tolerant consensus, CUSUM anomaly detection) and open-access dissemination under MIT and CC BY 4.0 licenses.
+Thirteen independent external citations and a U.S. Federal Register reference (NHTSA, 91 FR 30789) mark early third-party recognition.

 The applicant combines formal computer-science engineering training (B.Sc., USF), graduate business proficiency (MBA, 99th-percentile standardized assessment), and a Georgetown M.P.S. in Applied Intelligence (STEM), with 140+ professional credentials across IEEE, AIAA, ACM, AAAI, INFORMS, NDIA, and Sigma Beta Delta, and active engagement across defense, aerospace, AI, and manufacturing forums, a rare combination of technical depth, cross-domain breadth, and demonstrated capacity to build and publish.